Emile Capouya

-Emile Capouya was an American essayist, critic, and writer.
-His book 'In the sparrow Hills' won the Sue Kaufman Prize of the American Academy and Institute of Arts and Letters.
-Mr. Capouya was born in Manhattan in 1925 and grew up in the Bronx.
+Emile Capouya (August 13, 1925 – October 13, 2005) was an American essayist, critic, and writer.
+His book In the Sparrow Hills won the Sue Kaufman Prize of the American Academy and Institute of Arts and Letters.
+Capouya was born in Manhattan in 1925 and grew up in the Bronx.

 Life

 Capouya studied at Columbia University in New York City and started his working life at New Directions.
-From 1969-1981 he was Literary Editor of The Nation and wrote for The New American Review, The New York Times and The Saturday Review.
+From 1969 to 1981, he was Literary Editor of The Nation magazine and wrote for The New American Review, The New York Times and The Saturday Review.
 Capouya published the work of Ezra Pound, Tennessee Williams, Jean-Paul Sartre and James Joyce.
-In 1971 he was appointed associate professor of English at Baruch College, where he taught for ten years.
+In 1971, he was appointed associate professor of English at Baruch College, where he taught for ten years.

-In 1993 he published his first book of short stories, In the Sparrow Hills, a compilation of stories based on his time with Handelsmarine in World War II.
+In 1993, he published his first book, In the Sparrow Hills, a compilation of short stories based on his time with Handelsmarine in World War II.
 It won the Sue Kaufman Prize for First Fiction.

 In 1968, he married Keitha Capouya who is a publisher.
-Keitha was the founder of New Amsterdam Books.
+In 1986, they founded New Amsterdam Books, publishing Literary fiction.